StateFarmInsCodingCompetition/2023-StateFarm-CodingCompetition/FEEDBACK.md

 # Feedback

-1. Your team:
+1. Your team: Screaming Eagles
-2. Name of each individual participating:
+2. Name of each individual participating: Luke Liu, Daniel Stanev
 3. How many unit tests were you able to pass?
+12
 4. Document and describe any enhancements included to help the judges properly grade your submission.
-    - Example One
-    - Example Two
-    - Example Three
+    - Included a data visualizer which includes methods that show various graphs of the data provide by simple_data_tool.py

 5. Any feedback for the coding competition?
 Things you would like to see in future events?